 This room is reserved for the 10-course prix fixe ($95) dinners and seats six people.
 There is also a private dining area for the 5-course prix fixe menu which changes monthly (in the old days, they only had prix-fixe menus).

 Speaking to that issue, the look and feel of the main dining room of the restaurant seemed a little stark (lighting, no linens, and no background music).
 Perhaps with the water shortage, restaurants will go the “no linens route.”
 I did like the huge wine cave, however.

 Tracy and I started with a pre-dinner cocktail at the bar (very nice bartender) while we waited for our friends.
 They have monthly cocktail specials.
 July (when we visited) featured the Pimms Cup (shades of London).

 We were seated in the main dining room.
-Warm bread with three different butters was brought to the table while we explored the menu.
+Warm bread with three different kinds of butter was brought to the table while we explored the menu.
 Four of us ordered the Delius house salad to start.
-It was excellent, filled with European greens, candied walnuts, red onion, red grapes, cherry tomatoes, crumbled bleu cheese and a rosemary infused balsamic vinaigrette ($11 and can be shared).
+It was excellent, filled with European greens, candied walnuts, red onion, red grapes, cherry tomatoes, crumbled bleu cheese, and rosemary infused balsamic vinaigrette ($11 and can be shared).

 Tom (me) and Carol enjoyed the boneless beef short rib special ($38).

 Everyone proclaimed they loved their dinners, and this is a very honest group.

 For dessert, all of us shared a sticky toffee pudding (memories of England once again) and blackberry apple crumble with ice cream.